About Constitution Day

 Northern Illinois University will commemorate Constitution Day in the following ways:

-- By distributing pocket size copies of the constitution in the Student Recreation Center and Holmes Student Center on September 17.
+- By distributing pocket size copies of the constitution at Holmes Student Center and at the law school panel on September 17.